laurheth/rogue-janitor/README.md

 # Rogue Janitor

 A game about cleaning dungeons and hanging out with your comrades.
+It is playable either on [GitHub](https://laurheth.github.io/rogue-janitor/) or on [itch.io](https://laurheth.itch.io/rogue-janitor)

 ## The Dungeon is a messy place...